 11am - Tour of St Mary’s Parish Church of Scotland

 12 noon - Mass (Ordinariate Use) in the Lauderdale Aisle

-1pm Lunch at the Cnoc Hotel, Struy (pre-book with Fr Len)
+1pm - Lunch - in the Maitlandfield House Hotel (pre-book with Fr Len)

 2.30pm - In the Lauderdale Aisle - with the 17th Earl of Lauderdale